jm4474/FOMCTextAnalysis/README.md

 # FOMC Text Analysis Project
 ## Authors: Jose Luis Montiel Olea, Oliver Giesecke, Anand Chitale

-### Purpose: This repo contains tools to download, extract, and analyze information from the FOMC Website
+### Purpose: This repository contains tools (Python and Matlab scripts), raw data and derived datasets that are primarily related to textual data produced in preparation of FOMC decisions.
 ## Organization:
-The Repo is Organized as follows:
+The repository is organized as follows:
-All relevant code is contained in the *src* folder
+All relevant code and data is contained in the *src* folder

 The src folder is broken down into three subfolders: